dotnet/docs/docs/machine-learning/tutorials/taxi-fare.md

 [!code-csharp[InitializePaths](../../../samples/machine-learning/tutorials/TaxiFarePrediction/Program.cs#2 "Define variables to store the data file paths")]

-To make the preceding code compile, add the following `using` statements at the top of the *Program.cs* file:
+To make the preceding code compile, add the following `using` directives at the top of the *Program.cs* file:

 [!code-csharp[AddUsingsForPaths](../../../samples/machine-learning/tutorials/TaxiFarePrediction/Program.cs#17 "Using statements for path definitions")]

 ## Create a learning pipeline

-Add the following additional `using` statements to the top of the *Program.cs* file:
+Add the following additional `using` directives to the top of the *Program.cs* file:

 [!code-csharp[AddUsings](../../../samples/machine-learning/tutorials/TaxiFarePrediction/Program.cs#1 "Add necessary usings")]